smithblack-0/CognitionEngineering/docs/Simple Universal Prompting System/UDPL.md

-UDPL itself does not define execution order or control flow — it is consumed by downstream systems that run prompts linearly or with flow control.
+UDPL itself does not define control flow — it is consumed by downstream systems that run prompts linearly or with flow control.
 Its design supports both use cases equally, and serves as a flexible frontend for declaratively configuring prompt-based generation.

 The Universal Declarative Preprocessing Language is a domain-specific language